dwave-examples/template/CONTRIBUTING.md

    example.
 Alternatively, clone one of our existing examples and modify that instead.

-2. Open an issue on this repository with the following:
-    * A link to your example repository
+2. Open an issue on this repository with a link to your example.
-    * Your environment:
-        * Python version: [e.g., 3.9.0]
-        * Ocean version: [e.g., 3.0.0]
-    * Any additional information that is not included in your README.

 3. D-Wave will fork your repository.
 We may make a pull request if we would like your approval for certain code changes.